we speak with frédéric tcheng, director of dior and i

 What did you feel you had in common?

-Maybe it's a certain personality that is more about the work; maybe reserved.
-I think in the case of Raf, he's a very thoughtful person, and actually a very warm person when you get to know him.
+Maybe it's a certain personality that is more about the work, more reserved maybe.
+I think in the case of Raf, he's a very thoughtful person, and a very warm person when you get to know him.
 I felt like I could learn from his creative process.
-For example in his earliest menswear collections, he was collaborating with his street-cast models, including their input into his collections.
+For example, in his earliest menswear collections, he was collaborating with his street-cast models, including their input into his collections.
 He had a way of shaking things up and doing things in an unconventional way.

-I've always heard that Raf's quite reserved, and he's by no means not over-the-top and flamboyant in the film, but he's more talkative than I expected.
+I've always heard that Raf's quite reserved, and he's by no means over-the-top or flamboyant in the film, but he's more talkative than I expected.
 And he's tough!
 Like when he tells the team that they can't say no to him.

-You cut footage of Raf with memoirs and archive footage of Christian Dior.
+You cut footage of Raf with memoirs and archival footage of Christian Dior.
 There are some quite crazy crossovers between the two characters, aren't there?

 There were a lot of parallels.
-It was very striking to me having read the autobiography of Christian Dior and about his own feeling of alienation with his public image.
-When I met Raf I felt a strong sense that they had a lot in common.
+What was very striking to me when I read the autobiography of Christian Dior were his feelings of alienation with his public image.
+When I met Raf, I felt a strong sense that they had a lot in common.
 The really dramatic story is that it's a story of emancipation.
-Raf must have felt like he needed to step out of the shadow of Mr Dior and differentiate himself in order to assert his voice.
-It's a tricky balancing act where he was asked to channel the spirit of Dior but at the same time to assert his own direction.
+Raf must have felt like he needed to step out of the shadow of Mr. Dior and differentiate himself in order to assert his voice.
+It's a tricky balancing act in which he was asked to channel the spirit of Dior but at the same time to assert his own direction.
 So that became the dramatic argument of the story.

 It's quite amazing that you were there right from when he got introduced to his atelier.
 It's easy to forget that a big part of a designer's success is being able to work well with their atelier.